Lucas-Pardo/AssignmentRT1/README.md

    	    return dist, rot_y, cd
 ```

 The function `search_and_grab` is used to go to the nearest token and grab it.
 It takes as parameters the exclusion list of tokens `exc_list`, a time step variable `dt` to control the usage of the functions `drive` and `turn` and the token type to grab `marker_type` (silver or gold).
 This function uses the previous function `find_free_token` to obtain the distance and angle of the nearest appropriate token and makes the robot go to its position using the functions `drive` and `turn`.
+The speed and angular speed used is calculated calculated using the relative distances (`d`, `ang`) and the time step `dt` to obtain a good trajectory regardless of the time step used.
 Once the robot reaches the position within some thresholds given by `a_th` and `d_th`, it uses the method `R.grab` to grab the token.
 This function returns -1 if no appropriate token was found otherwise it returns the code returned by the function `find_free_token`.

 ```python
 def search_and_grab(exc_list=[[], []], dt=0.4, marker_type=MARKER_TOKEN_SILVER):